Plan Your Trip to the Museum of Life and Science

-Parking: Free car parking is available on both sides of Murray Avenue.
+Free car parking is available on both sides of Murray Avenue.
 A covered three-story parking deck, also free and open 8 a.m. to 6 p.m., is located on the south side, across the street from the museum.
-For active families who choose to bike to the museum, there are multiple racks that accommodate up to 15 bicycles located on the front entry plaza.
+For active families who choose to bike to the museum, multiple racks on the front entry plaza accommodate up to 15 bicycles.
 Two electric car chargers are also located in the main lot; however, they might be unavailable during any ongoing construction.

 Light snacks for children are allowed on campus as long as they are enjoyed responsibly in designated areas.
 For the safety of the animals, disposable straws are not allowed (so leave that juice box behind).